awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 Consider the scenario where you want an on\-premises data center to access resources that are in a Local Zone\.
 You use a virtual private gateway for the VPC that's associated with the Local Zone to connect to a Direct Connect gateway\.
 The Direct Connect gateway connects to an AWS Direct Connect location in a Region\.
 The on\-premises data center has an AWS Direct Connect connection to the AWS Direct Connect location\.

+**Note**
+Traffic within the US that is destined for a subnet in a Local Zone using Direct Connect does not travel through the parent Region of the Local Zone\.
+Instead, traffic takes the shortest path to the Local Zone\.
+This decreases latency and helps make your applications more responsive\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/dxgw-lz.png)

 You configure the following resources for this configuration:
 + A virtual private gateway for the VPC that is associated with the Local Zone subnet\.
 You can view the VPC for the subnet on the subnet details page in the Amazon Virtual Private Cloud Console, or use [describe\-subnets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html)\.

   For information about creating a virtual private gateway, see [Create a target gateway](https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html#vpn-create-target-gateway) in the *AWS Site\-to\-Site VPN User Guide*\.
 + A Direct Connect connection\.
-AWS recommends that you use one of the following locations for the best latency performance to the LA Local Zones:
+For the best latency performance, AWS recommends that you use the [Direct Connect location](https://aws.amazon.com/about-aws/global-infrastructure/localzones/locations) closest to the Local Zone to which you'll be extending your subnet\.
-  + T5 at El Segundo, Los Angeles, CA \(AWS recommends this location for the lowest latency to the LA Local Zone\)
-  + CoreSite LA1, Los Angeles, CA
-  + Equinix LA3, El Segundo, CA

   For information about ordering a connection, see [Cross connects](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Colocation.html#cross-connect-us-west-1) in the *AWS Direct Connect User Guide*\.
 + A Direct Connect gateway\.
 For information about creating a Direct Connect gateway, see [Create a Direct Connect gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/direct-connect-gateways-intro.html#create-direct-connect-gateway) in the *AWS Direct Connect User Guide*\.
 + A virtual private gateway association to connect the VPC to the Direct Connect gateway\.
 For information about creating a virtual private gateway association, see [Associating and disassociating virtual private gateways](https://docs.aws.amazon.com/directconnect/latest/UserGuide/virtualgateways.html#associate-vgw-with-direct-connect-gateway) in the *AWS Direct Connect User Guide*\.
 + A private virtual interface on the connection from the AWS Direct Connect location to the on\-premises data center\.
 For information about creating a Direct Connect gateway, see [Creating a private virtual interface to the Direct Connect gateway ](https://docs.aws.amazon.com/directconnect/latest/UserGuide/virtualgateways.html#create-private-vif-for-gateway) in the *AWS Direct Connect User Guide*\.